752963e64/journal/unsuccessful_job_application.md

 - keep watching, I hope... next proto coming is about sQale, So you'll be fixt on the **ACTUAL PERK LOSS** :D

+**if there is no local tech for your consuming/revending machine...
+That's because you are unable to grab the fruit in each persons you do meet for a job... all been told...
+I'm still programmer and you still consuming/revending with no tech :D**

 ## Today, I'll make a ticketing system from scratch :D
 Cuz I know what it is to integrate at every level of SI and because I can so easily... ***I know what i'm talking about me :D***